Lalit Mohan Suklabaidya: Personal life

 Suklabaidya taught at the Silchar Polytechnic and National Defence Academy.
 He retired as Joint Director of Higher Education of Assam.

+His son Joydeep Shukla is a civil service officer.
+His grand daughter Naiwrita, is a politician.

 Political career

-Suklabaidya has served three terms as a Member of Parliament (MP) from the Lok Sabha.
+Suklabaidya has served two terms as a Member of Parliament (MP) from the Lok Sabha.
 He was elected from Karimganj in 2004 and was re-elected in 2009.
 Suklabaidya is a member of the Indian National Congress.